hoangky0403/LondonBikesAnalytics/README.md

 # London Bike Rides Dashboard and Data Cleaning Project

 ## Overview
 This project focuses on analyzing and visualizing data related to bike rides in London.
-The dataset spans from January 2015 to January 2017 and includes metrics such as temperature, wind speed, and ride counts.
+The dataset spans from January 2015 to January 2017 and includes metrics: temperature, wind speed, and ride counts.
 The dashboard and data cleaning process were implemented using Tableau and Python, respectively.

 ## Dashboard
 The interactive dashboard, published using Tableau, provides insights into:
-- **Total bike rides**: 19,359,333 rides January 2015 to January 2017.
+- **Total bike rides**: 19,359,333 rides in the period.
 - **Temperature vs. Wind Speed**: A heatmap comparing the distribution of bike rides across varying temperatures and wind speeds.
 - **Trends over time**: A line graph showing ride trends across the timeline, with a moving average feature for better trend analysis.

 ### Key Features
 - Dynamic filters for exploring specific time periods.
-- Dynamic adjustments for exploring the impact of difference moving average on the trend line.
+- Dynamic adjustments for exploring the impact of different moving average on the trend line.
 - Clear visualization of the impact of weather conditions on bike rides.
-- Intuitive interface for analyzing large datasets.
+- All metrics are sync based on the time period being selected

 ## Data Cleaning
 The data cleaning process was performed using Python in a Jupyter Notebook.
 Below are the key steps: